Pablo-Merino/Typhoon/README.md

 ## Typhoon, a Ruby Webserver
-Typhoon is a fast and extendible HTTP webserver, with basic PHP support
+Typhoon is a fast and extendible HTTP webserver, with basic PHP support.

+### Required gems:

+- Daemons: `gem install daemons`